-My name is Katie Gagliano and I’m a freelance reporter in south Louisiana.
-I recently graduated summa cum laude from LSU’s Manship School of Mass Communication with a bachelor’s degree in journalism.
+My name is Katie Gagliano and I’m a reporter in south Louisiana.
+I graduated summa cum laude from LSU’s Manship School of Mass Communication with a bachelor’s degree in journalism in May 2018.
+I currently work for The Acadiana Advocate in Lafayette, Louisiana as a breaking news and education reporter.

 My love for journalism is driven by curiosity and an interest in lifelong learning.
 I can’t imagine a more dynamic, engaging and fun career path than one that allows me to constantly broaden my perceptions of my community, state and nation.